cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgCreateValidatorResponse"></a>

 ### MsgCreateValidatorResponse
-MsgCreateValidatorResponse defines the Msg/CreateValidator response type.
+MsgCreateValidatorResponse defines the MsgCreateValidator response type.